 But I finally realized why.

-One morning I turned to an oft-reread 3 pages in A Mother’s Rule of Life – I have written a review of A Mother’s Rule of Life previously – wherein I find a motivating and personally relevant pep talk (pages 171-176, if you have the book).
+One morning I turned to an oft-reread 3 pages in A Mother’s Rule of Life – which I have written a review of previously here – wherein I find a motivating and personally relevant pep talk (pages 171-176, if you have the book).
 After receiving this pep talk again, I flipped through other pages, looking for further inspiration.
 I came upon this sentence:

 Previous to that sentence, she says,

 I realized that I was frustrated with my efforts because I had fallen into the brink-of-chaos, then re-implemented my maintenance plan, and what I was doing was maintaining brink-of-chaos living.
 The same work that previously had maintained a Reasonably Clean Home was now only keeping things habitable.

 So instead of running my maintenance plan this last week or two, I’ve hit the bare essentials as needed to keep life going, but not worried about the planned system of maintenance.
 If the laundry is kept washed, but it only gets folded and put away every other day, we’re ok.